dPgn/codegen/README.md

 A partial list of things to do before codegen can be considered release-ready:

-* completion of the register allocator – it currently does little more than gets the simple tests to pass
 * global symbols and variables as well as a way to call other functions than the one in the beginning of the sole module
 * pointers, aggregate types, etc.
 * complete calling convention support (caller and callee saved registers, actually calling functions)
 * stack frame allocation (running out of registers during register allocation should slow the compiled code down, not crash the compiler)
 * floating point and vector instruction support

-Is there any need to support 32 bit x86 still in late 2018?
-Is someone somewhere still running a 32 bit OS on Intel/AMD?
-I have written the architecture specific part so that 32 bit support would be easy to add, but is it worth the trouble?
+I have written the x86 architecture specific part so that 32 bit support would be easy to add, so feel free if you think you need it.
+I won't. :)
-I think ARM support will still need to be both 32 bit and 64 bit once I get around to it.
+I think ARM support will still need to be both 32 bit and 64 bit once I get around to it, and possibly forever (i.e. next 10 years or so at least) due to the popularity of cheap simple 32-bit ARM microcontrollers in the embedded world.
 I want the whole pipleline to run on one architecture first, though, before I implement other targets.

 Any comments are appreciated.